jaysonh/ofxQuantum2/README.md

 # further development

-This work is part of an ongoing project into the investigation of quantum computing through artistic methods.
-The next phase of the project is to develop various hardware components that can be used in a quantum computer.
-One such component is the

-Quantum State Observation Seed Generation Unit
+This work is part of an ongoing project into the investigation of quantum computing through artistic methods and processes.
+This project also includes the development of various hardware components that use real world quantum effects components that can be used with this ofxQuantum addon.
+One of these components is the Quantum State Observation Seed Generation Unit.

 which is used to measure states of quantum bits.
 This will take the form of a device that generates random numbers using quantum phenomena such as the decay of a radioactive isotope.
 This radioactive decay is a direct manifestation of quantum behaviour of partilces and can be easily measured using a geiger counter.